 In this article, we will discuss Walt Disney World and the most popular park at Disney World.
 Can you guess which one it is?
-We will help you decide which is the best Disney World Park for your family including descriptions and overviews of the main Disney World Parks.
+We will help you decide which is the best Disney World Park for your family including descriptions and overviews of the main Disney World Parks (see also ‘What is Better, Disney World or Disneyland?‘).
 Once you have some ideas about which Disney Park is best for you, then we will talk about the best time to visit Disney and what is a good age for Disney World.

 To find out more about planning a fun, easy, stress-free, and magical vacation to Walt Disney World with your family, check out The Disney World Planning Guide with Printable Worksheets.

 The Walt Disney World Resort (WDW) opened on October 1, 1971, in Orlando, Florida.
 It is owned and operated by the Walt Disney Company.
 The property spans nearly 25,000 acres.
 Currently, in 2021, there are special celebrations for the Disney World 50th Anniversary Celebration which will last for 18 months.

 Disney World has four major parks which are themed after different aspects of life under the sun: Magic Kingdom, Epcot, Animal Kingdom, Hollywood Studios.
 Each park has rides that appeal to different people with different interests.
 There are also plenty of shows at each Park which will make your vacation more enjoyable!